 Speaking of, we perform monthly financial reviews where we look at our cash flow for the previous month.
 I usually employ the two finger method, wherein I compare the previous month's category of spending to two months prior spending.
 It gives me an inkling of whether we overspent a category or are slimming down on it.

-We also once a month create a balance sheet to get a different perspective on cash flow.
+Besides cash flow reviews, we also once a month create a balance sheet to get a different perspective.
 We do this around mid-month, to be offset from our end-of-month cashflow review.
-Instead of looking at individual categories, we're looking at our total momentum and growth.
+Instead of looking at individual categories, we're looking at our total momentum and growth:

 Another important habit I've been training my dearheart in is discussing purchases with me before carrying them out.